cbg15589/carnd-term1/CarND-Vehicle-Detection-P5/README.md

 ![alt text][image5]

-Here's a [link to my video with YOLOV2](./project_video_out_yoloV2.mp4)
+Here's a [link to my video with YOLOV2](./project_video_out_yoloV2.mp4) Code can be found in the IPython notebook `YOLOV2.ipynb`

 To finalize I combined this with the Advanced Lane Finding project, the result can be found below.

 ![alt text][image6]

-Here's a [link to my video with YOLOV2 and Advanced Lane Finding](./project_video_out_yoloV2_lane_finding.mp4)
+Here's a [link to my video with YOLOV2 and Advanced Lane Finding](./project_video_out_yoloV2_lane_finding.mp4) Code can be found in the IPython notebook `Vehicle&Line Detection.ipynb`